mikhail-moro/simple-classes-shedule-android-app/README.md

 ```

 ## In the next builds:
-  + At the moment, many texts and colors are hardcoded, this is incorrect and it's will be changed in next builds.
+  + At the moment, many texts and colors are hardcoded, this is incorrect and it's will be changed in next builds
-  + Loading animations will be added.
+  + Loading animations will be added
-  + Preferences (as theme changing) will be added.
+  + Preferences (as theme changing) will be added
-  + App icon wiil be changed.
+  + App icon wiil be changed
-  + Login activity will be added.
+  + Login activity will be added